Super Circuit Kart

 Use the Save button to download the save code of Super Circuit Kart to your computer.
 Use the Upload button to select the save code from your PC to resume where you left off.

-Super Circuit Kart is one of many Mario Games to play online on your web browser for free at KBH Games.
+Play Super Circuit Kart Online Game.
+One of many Mario Games to play online on your web browser for free at KBH Games.
 Play Super Circuit Kart using a online GBA emulator.
 Tagged as GBA Games, Go Kart Games, Mario Games, Racing Games, Retro Games, and Sports Games.
-Upvoted by 587 players.
-Other games you might like are Mario Kart: Super Circuit and Mario Kart: Pro Edition.
+Upvoted by 599 players.
+Other games you might like are Mario Kart: Epic Racers and Mario Kart: Pro Edition.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.